-When visiting a new city for the first time I like to get a feel for the place through a locals eyes.
+When visiting a new city for the first time I like to get a feel for the place through the locals eyes.
 This gets me a sense of what to see and do next.
-As I messed the meeting point for my Osaka walking tour (not my first travel goof of the year) and ended up on the self guided tour of the city, I was left to figure out what to do on my own.
+As I messed the meeting point for my Osaka walking tour (not my first travel goof of the year) and ended up on the self-guided tour of the city, I was left to figure out what to do on my own.
 While flipping through a local tourist map I came across the Momofuku Ando Instant Ramen Museum in nearby Ikeda.

 I read on.

 Visitors are taken through the history of Ramen noodle and are even allowed to make their own custom cup.